palkma/gh_test/_posts/2020-11-26-recent-release-news-upcoming-Hackfest.markdown

 ---
 layout: post
-title:  "News & upcoming Hackfest"
+title:  "Recent release, news & upcoming Hackfest"
 date:   2020-11-26 15:57:26 +0100
 categories: jekyll update
 author: Niklas
 ---

-Dear matRad users and enthusiasts,

-despite the currently difficult situation, it’s about time for a matRad newsletter.
-And first of all, we are happy to announce our second major release: matRad "Blaise" (v2.10.1)
+We are happy to announce our second major release: matRad "Blaise" (v2.10.1).

 But before we swamp you with information about what’s changed and our future plans (which you can find further below), we want to direct your attention to something imminent: